395t/coding-assignment-week-3-nln-1/README.md

 ## Results and Discussions

 We train the model for 10-15 epochs depending on the convergence.
 The loss on the validation set is used for model selection.
-The convergence plots show that most activations cause the model to converge 10 epochs while some activations like softplus converge between 10 to 15 epochs.
+The convergence plots show that most activations cause the model to converge between 10 to 15 epochs while some activations like maxout converge before 10 epochs.

 ![Cifar10_default_training_loss](https://user-images.githubusercontent.com/13873880/132155801-f1040647-7b71-4f6e-adf8-9d6093aad176.png)
 ![Cifar10_default_validation_loss](https://user-images.githubusercontent.com/13873880/132155803-056325a4-c101-4e46-9185-bb4c5d9bc6ea.png)